Axis Capital (AXS)

 nullAI Analysis | Feedback

-Vincent C. Tizzio President and CEO
+Vincent C. Tizzio, President and CEO

-Peter Vogt Chief Financial Officer
+Peter J. Vogt, Chief Financial Officer (Current)

-Peter Vogt was appointed Chief Financial Officer of AXIS Capital in January 2018.
-He previously served as the company's Deputy CFO from July 2017 and as the Chief Operating Officer of AXIS Insurance from 2013 to June 2017.
-Mr. Vogt joined AXIS in 2010 as CFO and COO of the Company's Accident & Health business unit.
-Before his time at AXIS, he served as CFO of Penn Mutual Life Insurance Company and held the CFO role at CIGNA's Group Insurance business.
-Mr. Vogt began his career at Hartford Life Insurance Company, where he held actuarial roles and eventually led sales, marketing, and product development for its corporate retirement business.
+Peter J. Vogt was appointed Chief Financial Officer of AXIS Capital in January 2018.
+He previously served as the Company's Deputy CFO from July 2017 to January 2018 and as the Chief Operating Officer of AXIS Insurance from 2013 to June 2017.
+Mr. Vogt joined AXIS in 2010 as CFO and COO of the Accident & Health business unit.
+Before joining AXIS, he served as CFO of Penn Mutual Life Insurance Company and held the CFO role at CIGNA's Group Insurance business.
+Mr. Vogt will serve as a strategic advisor to AXIS Capital through the end of 2026 to support the transition to the incoming CFO.

-Conrad D. Brooks Chief Administrative and Legal Officer
+Conrad D. Brooks, Chief Administrative and Legal Officer

 AI Analysis | Feedback